Chicham peoples

-The Jivaroan peoples are the indigenous peoples in the headwaters of the Marañon River and its tributaries, in northern Peru and eastern Ecuador.
+The Chicham peoples, also known as Jivaro, are the indigenous peoples in the headwaters of the Marañon River and its tributaries, in northern Peru and eastern Ecuador.
 The tribes speak the Chicham languages.

 Their traditional way of life relies on gardening, and on hunting with blowguns and darts poisoned with curare.
 Complex spiritual beliefs are built around both of these activities.
 Jivaroan culture also features headhunting raids and ayahuasca ceremonies.

 In the 16th century, Jivaroan warriors stopped the expansion of the Inca Empire into the Amazon basin, and destroyed settlements of Spanish conquistadors.

 Etymology

 The word Jivaro is likely a corruption of xivar, a word that means people in the Shuar Chicham language.
 During the Spanish colonial period, "Jivaros" were viewed as the antithesis of civilized.
 The word Jíbaro thus entered the Spanish language; in Ecuador it is highly pejorative and signifies "savage"; outside of Ecuador, especially in Mexico and Jíbaro in Puerto Rico, it has come to mean "countryside people who farm the land in a traditional way".